lit/lit-element/docs/_guide/templates.md

 {% include project.html folder="docs/templates/design" openFile="update-properties.js" %}

+The following sections discuss different types of property bindings.
+See [Properties](properties) for information on declaring properties.

 ### Use properties, loops, and conditionals in a template

 When defining your element's template, you can bind the element's properties to the